GIVING A WHOLE NEW MEANING TO REVERSE ENGINEERING.

 The jacking house is a small space, which makes installing a 4500-kg strand jack complicated work.
 A similar problem occurs during disassembly.
 Removal of the strand jacks from the jacking houses involves rigging the anchor block, removing the wires and the anchor block, and finally removing the strand jack itself.
 A procedure that can take up to 50 days for 44 strand jacks in total.

 Mammoet invented a groundbreaking way to install the system, which basically meant turning it on its head.
 Mammoet installed the strand jacks on top of the platform legs instead of on the jacking house with special constructions called strand reel frames designed especially for this project.
 The reel frames were constructed so that the wires would wind back up on the reel while pulling up the platform, eliminating the need for time-consuming wire removal.
 In turn, the anchor blocks were installed at the jacking house.

 Weighing a mere 600-800 kg, Mammoet simply lifted the anchor blocks onto a pallet truck and rolled them in and out of the jacking houses.
 The Mammoet method made it possible to remove the strand jacks straight after the lifting operation, without having to remove the wires from the unit first.

-With the new method it took just 10 days to complete the operation at sea.
-Lifting only took one day, removal of the equipment just eight, making it possible for Tennet to start commissioning the platform one month earlier.
+With the new method, it took just 10 days to complete the operation at sea.
+Lifting only took one day, and removal of the equipment was just eight, making it possible for Tennet to start commissioning the platform one month earlier.